Do your tires meet Colorado's updated traction laws?

 During this law, All Wheel Drive (AWD) or 4 Wheel Drive (4WD) drivers are required to have a mud and snow (M+S icon) and 3/16" tread depth.
 Another option under this law is AWD/4WD cars with winter tires that have a mountain-snowflake icon and 3/16" deep tread.
 AWD/4WD vehicles with an all-weather rating by the manufacturer and 3/16-inch tread depth are allowed under this law, according to CDOT.
 They also say that under this law, chains or another kind of approved alternative traction device are also accepted.

-If this rule does get called into effect by either CDOT or Colorado State Patrol (CSP), two-wheel drive vehicles will be required to use chains.
+If this rule does get called into effect by either CDOT or Colorado State Patrol (CSP), vehicles with dual rear drive capabilities will be required to use chains.

-CDOT wants it to be clear that all-weather tires are not the same as all-season.
+CDOT wants it to be clear that all-weather tires are not the same as all-season tires.

 "You want to make sure that you're compliant in Colorado because the weather and winter here are different than Florida, for instance, or Texas.
 But that's the law now for four-wheel and All Wheel Drive, you have to have all three," explained Andrew Hogle with CDOT.